muonzoo/ham-utils/README.rst

 --debug:
   Print out key information of script execution on stdout, will appear in fldigi window.

+--no-xxxxx:
+  Skip logging any environment variable that matches xxxxx.
+(Case insensitive).
+Can be used (for example) to skip recording the frequency by using:

+  fldigi-aether-logger.py --no-freq

 This presumes that this script is called fldigi-aether-logger.py AND